-This course introduces basic accounting procedures for analyzing, recording, and summarizing financial transactions, adjusting and closing financial records at the end of the accounting cycle, and preparing financial statements.
+3 Cr.
+This course introduces basic accounting procedures for analyzing, recording, and summarizing financial transactions, adjusting and closing financial records at the end of the accounting cycle, and

 Prerequisite: A minimum math score of 39 on ASSET or 36 on COMPASS or MAT 032.